FallOutChonny/next-gql-hnpwa/README.md

 # Next-graphql-pwa

-A Hacker News Clone app built with next.js, react and apollo-graphql.
+A Hacker News Clone pwa app built with next.js, react and apollo-graphql.

 ## About this project